ayushshakyag/mealapp/README.md

 Contributing
 Contributions to the Meal App are welcome!
 If you find any bugs or have suggestions for improvements, please create an issue or submit a pull request on the GitHub repository.

-License
-The Meal App is open-source software licensed under the MIT license.
-Feel free to use, modify, and distribute the app according to the terms of the license.